 Dr. Dalila Kovacs, Grand Valley State University (Summer 2017 – Summer 2018)

-Dr. Kovacs is working with our Toxicology Working Group to develop open-access toxicology resources for use within chemistry courses.
-Her goals are to develop resources for use at her own institution, while also creating materials that can be used throughout the chemistry community.
+Dr. Kovacs worked with our Toxicology Working Group to develop open-access toxicology resources for use within chemistry courses.
+Her goals were to develop resources for use at her own institution, while also creating materials that can be used throughout the chemistry community.
 Learn more about the undergraduate course in contemporary toxicology developed by Dr. Kovacs and the Chemistry Department at Grand Valley State University (GVSU) with assistance and participation from the Dow Chemical Company Toxicology and Environment Research and Consulting department (DOW-TERC).
 Dr. Kovacs remains working with Beyond Benign, serving as an Advisory Group Member and curriculum developer for the Toxicology for Chemists program.

 Professor Irv Levy, Gordon College (Spring – Summer 2016)